mpaluchowski/cycling.paluchowski.com/content/races/biegnij-warszawo-2017/recap.md

 ## Conditions

-Sunny and cool, around 9C when we left home and close to 12C at the start.
-We were asked to dress in the race's official t-shirt---short-sleeved and very light---which I thought would be too little to keep me warm, especially while waiting for the start.
-Sunlight solved my worries as soon as we arrived at the race grounds.
-Starting blocks were placed in the open and I was actually even feeling _too_ warm waiting.
+__Sunny and cool__, around 9C when we left home and close to __12C at the start__.
+We were asked to dress in the race's official t-shirt---short-sleeved and very light---which I feared would be too little to stay warm, especially while waiting for the start.
+Sunlight solved my worries.
+Starting blocks were well exposed and I was even feeling _too_ warm at times.

-My left ankle felt stiff and a bit painful from the morning.
-Strange, because I didn't do anything particularly straining with it for the whole previous week---a short [5K run on Wednesday][strava-wed-run] and a very light [ride on Saturday][strava-sat-ride].
-Common sense told me I probably shouldn't be running, but I really didn't want to waste yet another race.
-Over the last year I resigned last minute from two 10K races because of injuries.
+My __left ankle felt stiff and a bit painful__ from the moment I woke up.
+Surprising, because I didn't do anything particularly hard on the legs for the whole previous week---a short [5K run on Wednesday][strava-wed-run] and a [very light ride on Saturday][strava-sat-ride].
+For a moment I __considered withdrawing from the race__, but I really didn't want to waste yet another one.
+Over the last year I resigned, last minute, from two 10K races because of injuries.

 ## Course Recap

 Getting 10,000 runners into their starting blocks takes time, so we had to wait some 20 minutes for the first gun at 12:00, then another 12 minutes for our wave's turn.
-I estimated being able to complete the run in around 00:55, so we chose the last of the four start sectors.
+I estimated being able to complete the course in around 55min, so we chose the last of the four start sectors.

-I started easy, trying to balance the effort and save energy for the climb at Spacerowa Str. starting around the 3rd kilometer.
-I was satisfied to see that "easy" was around the 5:20 pace mark, which if I could sustain, would land me right at the 55min finish target.
+I started easy, trying to balance the effort and save energy for the climb at Spacerowa Str. after the 3rd kilometer.
+I was satisfied to see that "easy" was __around the 5:20 pace mark__, which if I could sustain, would land me right at the 55min finish target.

-I was surprised to see some of the runners turn to walking already 500m into the race.
-Some people seem to severely misjudge what it takes to complete a race.
-They should've have been in there at all, choose a 5K race instead and prepare for it steadily.
+Some of the runners, surprisingly, turned to walking just a few hundred meters into the race.
+People sometimes severely misjudge what it takes to complete a race.

-The climb wasn't bad.
+The __climb wasn't bad__.
 I slowed down to a 6:00 pace, watched my breathing closely and ran right through it.
-After that the previous pace of 5:30-5:20 didn't feel as easy anymore, but still manageable.
+My heart rate stayed higher for the remainder of the race, but still within reasonable limits.

 Around the 6th kilometer I noticed having slowed down to around 5:40, so I pushed a bit and sped up.
-Turns out I had plenty of energy left to keep me going, and with just 4km left in the race decided there's not much more to save for.
+Turns out I __had plenty of energy left__, and with less than 4km remaining, decided there wasn't much to save for.
 I completed the next three kilometers at 5:16, 5:12 and 5:08 respectively.

-Frankly, at this point, everyone around me seemed to have sped up considerably.
-While earlier I was passing quite a few runners, at this point it got much harder.
+Everyone around me at this point probably concluded the same and sped up considerably.
+It was much harder now to pass other runners the way I could in the beginning.

-Then came the final kilometer, with a relatively steep run down Górnośląska and Myśliwiecka streets.
-This is where everyone pushed even harder and I also used the terrain to speed up even further, to a 4:41 pace.
+Then came the __final kilometer__, with a relatively steep run down Górnośląska and Myśliwiecka streets.
+Everyone pressed hard here and I also used the terrain to speed up to a 4:41 pace.
 Out of the curve, facing Łazienkowska Str.
-I could already see the finish line, so I pressed on, well into Zone 5, passing the finish line at a pace of around 4:02.
+I could already see the finish line, so I gave all I had left, well into Zone 5, passing the finish line at a pace of around 4:02.

 ## Conclusions

-I can certainly improve beyond this race's result and the previous ones.
-All it takes is some regularity in training, which didn't didn't have much of over the last year.
+I can certainly improve beyond this race's result.
+All it takes is some regularity in training, which I was [missing during the last season]({{< relref "training/2017-season-recap.md">}}).

 My take-aways from this race:

 1. It's brilliant to run in a pack.
-While the run really felt crowded, it's still much better than running on empty streets because I'm one of the last racers finishing a triathlon.
+While the run really felt crowded, it's still much better than running through empty streets when I'm one of the last racers finishing a triathlon.
-1. I really need to take my own water for 10K races.
-I didn't for this one, relying on the single aid station around the 5th kilometer, but I need a stable supply of fluids.
+1. I really need to take my own water for 10K+ races.
+For this one I didn't, relying on the single aid station around the 5th kilometer, but I would've had a better result with a stable supply of fluids.
+1. Regularity trumps frequency in training.
+I see much better results after the last few weeks from fewer runs and rides, than I had in early 2017 with more weekly hours spent in training.

 Need to investigate: